We have put together a simple, step by step, guide to help you to plan your own events:

 Step 1 - Why

-It is important to consider why you want to hold this event because this will help you to decide on key details.
-Ask yourself these questions:
+It is important to consider why you want to hold an event because this will help you to decide on key details.
+Ask yourself the following questions:

 - Who might want to attend?

 - Do fellow alumni seem interested in this type of event?

 - Where is the best location to hold it?

 Check out our events listing to find out what existing events are taking place, as there might be something already planned which you can combine your event with to increase the appeal, for example a Public Lecture or Music Concert.

 Step 2 - Who

 When planning your event, it is important to think about who you would like to be there.
 Do you want to invite alumni from your year, sports clubs, societies, or previous house mates or classmates?
 Also consider whether you would like to invite guests along too.